-- h.
-To adopt, propose and recommend to the Board such internal guidelines to address the competing time commitments that are faced when directors and other Bank officers serve on multiple boards; - To study and recommend to the Board such policies regarding the continuing education of the Directors, assignment to Board Committees, succession plan for the senior officers and their remuneration commensurate with corporate and individual performance; - j.
-To decide the manner by which the Board's performance may be evaluated and propose an objective performance criteria to be approved by the Board; - To study and recommend policies to ensure appropriate and effective management through organizational and procedural controls and independent audit mechanisms; - To promote transparency and operational responsibility and accountability in a manner consistent with the Bank's vision, mission, strategic intent and operating values. - m.
+- f.
+To conduct an annual self-evaluation of its performance; - g.
+To decide whether or not a director is able to and has been adequately carrying out his/her duties as director bearing in mind the director's contribution and performance (e.g. competence, candor, attendance, preparedness and participation); - h.
+To adopt, propose and recommend to the Board such internal guidelines to address the competing time commitments that are faced when directors and other Bank officers serve on multiple boards; - i.
+To study and recommend to the Board such policies regarding the continuing education of the Directors, assignment to Board Committees, succession plan for the senior officers and their remuneration commensurate with corporate and individual performance; - j.
+To decide the manner by which the Board's performance may be evaluated and propose an objective performance criteria to be approved by the Board; - k.
+To study and recommend policies to ensure appropriate and effective management through organizational and procedural controls and independent audit mechanisms; - I. To promote transparency and operational responsibility and accountability in a manner consistent with the Bank's vision, mission, strategic intent and operating values. - m.
 To oversee the continuing education program for the board of directors.
 The committee shall ensure allocation of sufficient time, budget, and other resources for the continuing education of directors, and draw on external expertise as needed.
-The committee shall establish and ensure effective implementation of policy for onboarding/orientation program for first time directors and annual continuing education for all directors. - n.
+The committee shall establish and ensure effective implementation of policy for on-boarding/orientation program for first time directors and annual continuing education for all directors. - n.
 To oversee the design and operation of the remuneration and other incentives policy.
 The committee shall ensure that the remuneration and other incentives policy is aligned with the operating and risk culture, as well as with the strategic and financial interest of the OPS.
 This policy shall preserve the interest of the payment system where the OPS operates. and comply with legal and regulatory requirements.